Zanduz/containers-workshop/exercise-3.md

 ## Objective

-Become familiar with image names and docker hub
+Become familiar with image names and docker hub.

 Steps: